 Topics are not evenly distributed across different urban regions.
 Scaling up the analysis from individual documents to groups of documents, we observe that emissions and energy accounting is a frequent subject of case study research situated in Asia (Figure 3), perhaps reflecting strong investments into engineering disciplines and education in China and South Korea (44% of all students in China graduate in science & engineering, compared with 16% in the US) 10.
 This contrasts with the ubiquity of urban governance research, capturing research on policies and policy-making, in all other regions.

 Where individual cities already have large literatures, particular topic trends can also be observed.
 Figure 4 presents the distribution of topics within the 10 most studied cities as a heat map.
 Low-carbon transportation case studies are well developed for Beijing, Shanghai and London, but scarcely researched in New York City, where cases have a greater focus on buildings.
-Emissions accounting dominates the case study work on top-tier cities in China (Beijing, Shanghai and Tianjin), while issues of water demand, urban ecology and climate governance receive less attention – at least in the mitigation focused literature we identify from Web of Science and Scopus.
-Table 2 in the SI text lists the 9 articles we identify for the largest urban centre in Africa, Cairo, showing not just the scarcity of studies on this city, but the potential of topic modelling to rapidly expose the main research to date, in this case a relatively narrow focus on building design.
+Emissions accounting dominates the case study work on top-tier cities in China (Beijing, Shanghai and Tianjin), while issues of water demand, urban ecology and climate governance receive less attention – with the caveat that we focus only on climate mitigation literature identified in the Web of Science and Scopus.
+Supplementary Table 2 lists the 9 articles we identify for the largest urban centre in Africa, Cairo, showing not just the scarcity of studies on this city, but the potential of topic modelling to rapidly expose the main research to date, in this case a relatively narrow focus on building design.